Tycovds/image-color-invert/README.md

 ### What it does
-Get images from the imput and display the original image next to the one with inverted colors.
+Get images from the input and display the original image next to the one with inverted colors.